-One of the most important things you need to know when you’re learning how to write relationship articles for websites is that there are exceptions to every rule.
+One of the most important things you need to know when you’re learning how to write relationship advice articles for websites is that there are exceptions to every rule.
 Here are the “rules” for writing online…and my experience with those rules.

-Spend a LOT of time researching the right keywords
+1. Spend time researching the right keywords

-Expect the unexpected
+2. Expect the unexpected

 I’m constantly amazed by which relationship articles are popular, and which aren’t!
 I know there are a huge variety of factors that help determine which articles rise to the top of all the relationship websites, but I’m always surprised by how my articles shake out.